mrry/docs/site/en/extend/new_data_formats.md

 Each of these implementations comprises three related classes:

-* A `tensorflow::DatasetOpKernel` subclass (e.g. `TextLineDatasetOp`), which
+* A `tensorflow::data::DatasetOpKernel` subclass (e.g. `TextLineDatasetOp`),
-  tells TensorFlow how to construct a dataset object from the inputs to and attrs of an op, in its `MakeDataset()` method.
+  which tells TensorFlow how to construct a dataset object from the inputs to and attrs of an op, in its `MakeDataset()` method.

-* A `tensorflow::GraphDatasetBase` subclass (e.g. `TextLineDatasetOp::Dataset`),
+* A `tensorflow::data::DatasetBase` subclass (e.g.
-  which represents the *immutable* definition of the dataset itself, and tells TensorFlow how to construct an iterator object over that dataset, in its `MakeIteratorInternal()` method.
+  `TextLineDatasetOp::Dataset`), which represents the *immutable* definition of the dataset itself, and tells TensorFlow how to construct an iterator object over that dataset, in its `MakeIteratorInternal()` method.

-* A `tensorflow::DatasetIterator<Dataset>` subclass (e.g.
+* A `tensorflow::data::DatasetIterator<Dataset>` subclass (e.g.
   `TextLineDatasetOp::Dataset::Iterator`), which represents the *mutable* state of an iterator over a particular dataset, and tells TensorFlow how to get the next element from the iterator, in its `GetNextInternal()` method.